patojoke/get5/Help-on-Sourcemod.md

 ![Sourcemod2](https://raw.githubusercontent.com/wiki/lenosisnickerboa/csgosl/pics/config-page-sourcemod2.jpg)

+Following some warning text is the option **banprotection**.
+This option is by default enabled and ensures that all "bad" plugins are always disabled and that Sourcemod protection

 (controlled by FollowCSGOServerGuidelines in core.cfg) As long as you run your server in **lanonly** mode you should be fine.